If you’re seriously considering doing your own Brazilian waxing at home, there are a few important things that you should know.

 If you don’t want a beautician to show you how things are done, then you should ask a friend who already knows how things should go.

-Firstly, now that you have decided to give yourself your first Brazilian waxing at home, it’s time to buy some really good hard wax.
+Firstly, now that you have decided for your first DIY Brazilian waxing at home, it’s time to buy some really good hard wax.

 If the kit is great and the melted hard wax, once it becomes solid again, removes 90% of the hairs from the first pass, then that waxing kit is a winner.